Tedx Coventry 2020

 Much like the city our team was composed of a very diverse cast from various cultural and professional backgrounds, with inspirational and curious people whose passionate and positive attitude made the production of the event much easier, productive and extremely fun.
 Their energy and excitement was contagious in a way that not only helped me in doing a good job for Tedx but also contributed to my personal art projects in terms of ideas, creativity, knowledge and partnerships.
 It was fascinating to work with professionals from the areas of IT, Finance, Charity, Design, Social Media, Photography and Business, to bring forth a spectacular event and work towards the same vision in such a coordinated manner.

-I was placed in the Creative Team, more specifically the Graphic Design team to aid across various sections of the brand building in every step of the way, and naturally the Graphic Designer title remained attached to my work position, although I am an Illustrator and Animator and not a Designer.
-Initially my work was mostly comprised in co-creating the new design for the Tedx Coventry 2020 and select the final brand visuals before jumping into the adaptation of the design for posters, print outs, event programme and lanyards.
+I was placed in the Creative Team, more specifically the Graphic Design team in order to aid across various sections of the brand building in every step of the way, and naturally the Graphic Designer title remained attached to my work position, although I am an Illustrator and Animator and not a Designer.
+Initially my work was mostly comprised in co-creating the visuals for the Tedx Coventry 2020 and select the final social media designs before jumping into its adaptation for posters, print outs, event programme and lanyards.

 Finally the big day arrived on the 29th of February 2020, and it couldn’t have gone better, an amazing team of volunteers joined us at the ground crew to take care of some last minutes mishaps, fix a few technical issues here and there, and ensure the event went smoothly.
 Front house volunteers and team members, myself included, stayed at the reception for ticketing, programme distribution, provide general directions and public guidance.
 The Tedx Team’s enthusiasm and bright attitude really helped in creating an inviting environment, where both the audience and performers felt comfortable and happy.